sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 The sole fix is to use the same version of the AWS SDK with which Hadoop was built.

+### `java.lang.NoSuchMethodError` referencing an `org.apache.hadoop` class

+This happens if the `hadoop-aws` and `hadoop-common` JARs are out of sync.
+You can't mix them around: they have to have exactly matching version numbers.

 ## <a name="authentication"></a> Authentication Failure